HTC Shift X9000 Review

 Verdict

 HTC’s first phone, the Shift X9000, is a good one.
-It has the best surfing experience of any UMPC, and its design is better than the OQO model 02 (which has a smaller 5-inch screen and needs a lot of zooming) and the Samsung Q1 Ultra (which has a keyboard that is split into two places).
+It has the best surfing experience of any UMPC, and its design is better than the OQO model 02 (which has a smaller 5-inch screen and needs a lot of zooming) and the Samsung Q1 Ultra (which has a keyboard split into two places).
 The Shift X9000 has an advantage over its rivals because it has SnapVue technology.

 The keyboard still isn’t as good as what you’ll find on 7-inch laptops that cost $1,100 less, and the CPU isn’t as fast as it needs to be to keep up with Vista, especially when you have a lot of programs open at once.
 If you use the Shift X9000 away from the office often, you’ll want to buy a second battery as soon as they become available.